How to Reach Sikkim by Air

 Siliguri to West SikkimSiliguri to Darjeeling

 Right outside the Siliguri Railway Station, buses and shared jeeps are available for West Sikkim.
-The best route considered is usually through Darjeeling (journey of approximately 3 hours).
+The best route considered is usually through Darjeeling (journey time - 3 hours).

 Darjeeling to Jorethang

-The jeep stand is located in front of the Old Super Market, almost a kilometre away from the Mall Road.
-The journey takes approx. 1.5 hours with a beautiful view of the hilly terrain.
-Frequent buses also pass from the jeep stand which can drop you in Jorethang for a lower price.
+The jeep stand is located in front of the Old Super Market, almost a kilometer away from Mall Road.
+The journey takes approx. 1.5 hours that is filled with beautiful views of the hilly terrain.
+Frequent buses also pass from the jeep stand that can drop travelers at Jorethang for a lower price.

 Jorethang to Peling-Yaksom

-Jeep stand in Jorethang also has shared jeeps for the onward travel to Peling and Yaksom.
-Gangtok etc.
+Jeep stands in Jorethang also have shared jeeps for the onward travel to Peling and Yaksom and Gangtok.

-Siliguri to South SikkimShared jeeps, as well as public buses, are available right outside the Siliguri Railway Station for the journey to Namchi in South Sikkim.
+Siliguri to South SikkimShared jeeps and public buses are available right outside the Siliguri Railway Station for the journey to Namchi in South Sikkim (journey time - 1 hour)

-The northern and the eastern part of Sikkim usually doesn't provide any independent travel opportunity.
-If you are lucky enough, you might get a shared ride/jeep to your destination.
+The northern and the eastern part of Sikkim usually don't provide any independent travel opportunities but if you are lucky enough, you might get a shared ride/jeep to your destination.
 However, the best way to travel is with one of the group tours offered by numerous travel agents, on a sharing basis.